-Enrollment for our class, Your First Rental Property, will open again in Fall 2020.
+Enrollment for our class, Your First Rental Property, will open again on Monday, November 30th.

-It’s a 10-week online training that walks you, A-thru-Z, through everything you need to know as a beginner rental property investor.
+It’s an 11-week online training that walks you, A-thru-Z, through everything you need to know as a beginner rental property investor.
 Learn more here, where you can also check out stories from our students and alumni.